rolandholik/BT-sphinx-docs/source/TSEM/tsem_hooks.rst

 functions --- ``msg_queue_alloc_security``, ``sem_alloc_security``,
 ``shm_alloc_security`` are all handeled by same functions.
-Most of the functions basically populate structures that hold characteristics of different security events, but there are also functions that don't.
+Most of the functions basically populate structures that hold characteristics of different security events, but there are also functions that do something different.

 Generating security events (few examples)